zdravkov/kendo-docs/getting-started/widgets.md

 	// 4.
 How to obtain reference to the Kendo UI widget instance from the specified element? var widgetObject = kendo.widgetInstance(widgetElement);

 	// 5.
-What is the Kendo UI widget type (name)? var widgetName = widgetObject.options.name;
+What is the Kendo UI widget name? var widgetName = widgetObject.options.name;

+Here is some more information about the [kendo.widgetInstance method](/api/framework/kendo#methods-widgetInstance).

 ## Using the API of a Kendo UI widget